-Statistics and Data Analysis: Overall: use R. Its has the largest ecosystem of statistical packages.
+Statistics and Data Analysis: Overall: use R. It has the largest ecosystem of statistical packages.

 - For Bayesian modeling, Stan has bindings for everything, but it’s easiest to use from R, and the rest of the toolkit (brms, loo, bayesplot, etc) doesn’t have an equivalents outside of R. Turing.jl and PyMC3 are substantially slower, and Numpyro is less mature (although it can be faster on a GPU).

-- For visualization, R has ggplot2 and ggpairs, Julia has AlgebraOfGraphics and Python has Seaborn.
+tlverseandltmle.
+Python and Julia don’t have anything close. - For visualization, R has ggplot2 and ggpairs, Julia has AlgebraOfGraphics and Python has Seaborn and Plotnine.
 They’re all about as good as each other.

 - For geographic queries, R’s sf and Julia’s GeoStats are lovely.
 Python’s GeoPandas, being based on Pandas, is much more annoying to use.

-- For frequentist statistics, Python’s statsmodels and Julia’s GLMs, MixedModels, Survey and Survival packages give you much of base R and its lmer, survey and survival packages.
+- For frequentist statistics, Python’s statsmodels and Julia’s GLMs, CovarianceMatrices.jl, MixedModels and Survival packages give you much of base R and the lmer, sandwich and survival packages.

 - For Gaussian Process modeling, Python’s GPytorch is far faster and more feature-complete than anything else.
 Julia’s AbstractGPs has a nicer interface and is easier to extend, but it’s slower and lacks the approximate inference algorithms necessary for large datasets.